lammps/lammps/doc/src/Build_extras.rst

       cmake build system.
 The ``lib/kim/Install.py`` script supports a ``CMAKE`` environment variable if the cmake executable is named other than ``cmake`` on your system.
-Additional environment variables may be provided for use by camke on the command line.
+Additional environment variables may be provided on the command line for use by cmake.
 For example, to use the ``cmake3`` executable and tell it to use the gnu version 11 compilers to build KIM, one could use the following command line.